tetratelabs/tetrate-service-bridge-sandbox/README.md

   `.private` domains won't work in multicluster scenarios, since XCP Edges need a public name to connect to Central.
-  Alternatively, if you own a domain that you can point to your GCP project, you can use any `fqdn` as long as it does _not_ have the shared DNS suffix (gcp.cx.tetrate.info).
+  Alternatively, if you own a domain that you can point to your GCP project, you can use any `fqdn` as long as it does _not_ have the shared DNS suffix (gcp.azure.sandbox.tetrate.io).
 In this case a public DNS zone will be created in the project for the configured DNS domain.

 ### Repository structure